by Nick Naziridis / Saturday, June 23, 2018

 The adoption of OASIS nodes allowed for energy transport to be scheduled between multiple power stations, thereby creating complex point-to-point transactions that connect regional power transmission systems throughout the continent.
 Transmission System Operators (TSO) needed a method of distributing real-time data for the scheduling and power flow management, across electric utility company territories, allowing them to prevent damage to the power grid.
 NERC Tags or E-Tags were designed to tackle this problem, in the form of digital scheduling information exchanged between power companies.
 E-Tags are protected by NAESB-compliant digital certificates such as those issued by SSL.com.

 Finally, EIDE is a network protocol designed by Western Electricity Coordinating Council (WECC) Data Exchange Work-Group (DEWG), most commonly used for communicating grid information like meter data and other periodic power system data (e.g. lake elevations, generator discharge etc.) among Industry participants.
 EIDE is a web-based protocol, and consequently uses digital certificates for its authentication, encryption and integrity mechanisms.
 SSL.com is authorized to produce such digital certificates in compliance with strict Federal Energy Regulatory Commission (FERC) regulations.

 The accreditation of SSL.com as an Authorized Certification Authority allows the company to provide PKI solutions in one of the most technically demanding, and yet important sectors, the Energy Industry.
 This accomplishment, in conjunction with the quality of its services, renders SSL.com the right choice for any critical application in need of secure digital communications.

 As always, we will be happy to answer any further questions you might have, about our services or the technology behind it.
+Simply email us at email@example.com, visit our live chat, or fill out the form below.
 Thanks for choosing SSL.com, where we believe a safer Internet is a better Internet.